modulove/A-RYTH-MATIK/README.md

 ![MODULOVE 6CH Eurorack trigger sequencer](https://modulove.de/arythmatik-b1/Modulove_A-RYTH-MATIK_Productshots_FrontPanel_PCB.jpg)

-The module is a Arduino-based 6CH Eurorack trigger sequencer and euclidean Rhythm Generator with SSD1306 0.96 OLED.
+The module is an Arduino-based 6CH Eurorack trigger sequencer and euclidean Rhythm Generator with SSD1306 0.96 OLED.
 Input and configuration of the parameters has changed with this firmware to be more performative and less 'clicky'.

 It can be clocked via input and offers an additional reset input.